xenago/nix-scripts/vpn/README.md

 Related to the use of VPNs.

+## OpenVPN

+The OpenVPN ecosystem makes it absolutely certain that you won't be able to connect to an older but properly-configured VPN server due to mindless 'security' changes.
+I'm accessing TLS sites though my VPN, I don't care if the tunnel is `AES-128-CBC` and therefore slightly less private - just let me connect!
+It's way more secure to allow a valid user into the VPN, than it is to block them thinking that AES isn't secure enough.
+Availability is a cornerstone of security, this is plain insanity.

+### Connecting to a .ovpn file on KDE

+1. Install the prerequisites

+       sudo apt install network-manager-openvpn

+2. Import the VPN file and attempt to connect.
+You'll likely see it hang endlessly, rather than provide a usable error message.

+   Optionally, add the password to the connection.
+This is insecure.

+       sudo nmcli connection modify my-vpn-connection-name-here vpn.secrets 'password=mypasswordhere'

+3. Check the logs to see what is breaking, probably a cipher deemed as unsupported by an idiot who hasn't ever operated in the real world:

+       OPTIONS ERROR: failed to negotiate cipher with server.
+Add the server's cipher ('AES-128-CBC') to --data-ciphers (currently 'AES-256-GCM:AES-128-GCM:CHACHA20-POLY1305') if you want to connect

+4. Update the Network Manager config

+       ls /etc/NetworkManager/system-connections/
+       sudo nano /etc/NetworkManager/system-connections/my-vpn-connection-name-here.nmconnection

+   Under the `[vpn]` section, add the missing cipher:

+       data-ciphers=AES-128-CBC

+   Set permissions

+       sudo chmod 600 /etc/NetworkManager/system-connections/my-vpn-connection-name-here.nmconnection

+5. Reload and connect (using CLI should show errors if any)

+       sudo nmcli connection reload
+       nmcli connection up "my-vpn-connection-name-here"

 ## AirVPN with Gluetun

 Usage of [AirVPN](https://airvpn.org/) with [Gluetun](https://github.com/qdm12/gluetun/wiki/AirVPN), to be accessed by [other containers](https://github.com/qdm12/gluetun/wiki/Connect-a-container-to-gluetun) with a forwarded port for use with e.g. [P2P software](https://hub.docker.com/r/linuxserver/qbittorrent).